-A great way to gain exposure from a new audience is by promoting your contest through third-party content.
-If you know of a content producer with an audience that your brand and contest are likely to appeal to you can try to get them to promote your contest in exchange for money, some of your product, or even just some fresh content for them to use.
+A great way to gain exposure from a new audience is by promoting your contest through content creators and influencers.
+If you know of a content creator or influencer whose audience aligns with your own you can try to get them to promote your contest in exchange for money, product, or even just the fresh and engaging content your contest provides.

 This is a highly effective way to use content marketing to reach an audience who wouldn’t usually engage with your brand.